 Fear, depression, anger, elation, excitement, and joy are all pieces of the change puzzle and as you work to shift away from old ways of living to make room for working on your big dream you will bump up against all of these feelings.

-He refers to 5 stages of emotion that you go through as “change readiness,” and the following video has some great insights into the 5 Stages of Change –
+Dr. Prochaska’s 5 stages are about the emotions you experience and your “change readiness,” and the following video has some great insights into the 5 Stages of Change –

 The 5 Stages of Change –

 1. Pre-contemplation — Where you aren’t interested in changing, but we are bothered by something.

 2. Contemplation — Where you explore the possible benefits of changing.